This is a blog and a website.

 In terms of what I have to offer – I’ve been very lucky in the breadth of my career and the opportunities I have been given (or been able to create).
 In more than thirty years I have not suffered from a situation where some years have been a near-repeat of previous ones.
 It has definitely not been the same year repeated thirty times.
 My roles have spanned public, private and voluntary sectors.
 I’ve operated in senior top team executive roles and non-executive ones.
 I have had “hand to hand” change management operational roles and very strategic, advisory ones.

-I’ve been commercial development director for a large financial services organisation, deputy chief executive of a county council, MD of a 120-person management consultancy, chair of an arts charity, chair of a charity’s trading company growing from virtually zero to over a million, senior executive headhunter for a major firm, chair fo the finance and commercial committee of an entrepreneurial public sector organisation, director of culture change in a london borough, audit chair for a world-class agricultural research institute, board development adviser, team facilitator, a paid coach and unpaid mentor, local government sector strategist and market adviser for a top service provider, member of HMT/DCLG appointed independent service transformation challenge panel, board member and strategic advisor helping digital companies grow rapidly …
+I’ve been commercial development director for a large financial services organisation, deputy chief executive of a county council, MD of a 120-person management consultancy, chair of an arts charity, chair of a charity’s trading company growing from virtually zero to over a million, senior executive headhunter for a major firm, chair of the finance and commercial committee of an entrepreneurial public sector organisation, director of culture change in a london borough, audit chair for a world-class agricultural research institute, board development adviser, team facilitator, a paid coach and unpaid mentor, local government sector strategist and market adviser for a top service provider, member of HMT/DCLG appointed independent service transformation challenge panel, board member and strategic advisor helping digital companies grow rapidly …

-That’s the base from which the portfolio began.
-The portfolio is growing in these ways:
+That’s the base from which the portfolio grows, in these ways: